Treats multiple myeloma.

 Warnings While Using This Medicine

-- This medicine may cause lightheadedness, dizziness, or tiredness.
+- This medicine may make you lightheaded or dizzy.
+Do not drive or do anything that could be dangerous until you know how this medicine affects you.
 Stand or sit up slowly if you are dizzy.
-Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.

 Possible Side Effects While Using This Medicine